mattsains/Calculator/README.md

 - Conventional mathematical operators (ie., infix for the most part.
 Unary operators are polish)
 - Numbers can be arbitrarily large
 - `` ` `` represents the last value calculated
+- Functions can access parent scope'd variables.
+However, if a function tries to set a variable which already exists, the new value hides the other value.
+Ie., outside variables can be accessed but not changed.

 #### Wants
 - Lazy evaluation